Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

 If all requirements are met, and you've done your first setup, these are the scripts you can use in the directory `/proxy`:

-- `pnpm dev:start` to build and start your docker container for klaw and cluster api
+- `pnpm dev:start` to build and start your docker container for klaw and cluster api.
+This runs tests and build for Klaw, which takes some time.
-- `pnpm dev:start:testEnv` to build and start your docker container for klaw and cluster api as well as a sandbox with zookeeper, kafka and a schema-registry (note: these files are large!)
+- `pnpm dev:start:testEnv` to build and start your docker container for klaw and cluster api as well as a sandbox with zookeeper, kafka and a schema-registry (note: these files are large!).
+Same as above, this will run tests and do a new build.
-- `pnpm dev:restart` to restart you container
+- `pnpm dev:restart` to restart you container.
+Used when you already have build Klaw in a container and there are now changes.
+It restarts the container without new build.
-- `pnpm dev:restart:testEnv` to restart you container including sandbox
+- `pnpm dev:restart:testEnv` to restart you container including sandbox.
+Same as above, this will not do a new build.
-- `pnpm:stop` to stop your running containers
+- `pnpm:stop` to stop your running containers.
-- `pnpm:destroy` to stop and teardown your running containers (will require you to run :start the next time again)
+- `pnpm:destroy` to stop and teardown your running containers (will require you to run :start the next time again).

 - Please check out the [proxy README](../proxy/README.md) for more detailed information and a deeper breakdown of all available scripts.